snekkylang/snekky/README.md

 ## Usage

 1. Create a file called `input.snek`
-2. Run it using `Snekky.exe input.snek`
+2. Run it using `snekky input.snek`

 ## Example
 ```